mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 No; provisional being is possibility, the eternal possibility.
 To kill you, or not to kill you.
 You see?
 Provisional being.
 But it really depends on you: to kill you or not to kill you.
 To animate you or to kill.

-So, if you believe all sentient beings as just provisional beings, intellectually – well, someone can come and chop your neck, [and you say,] “Okay, you’re a provisional being.”
+So, if you believe all sentient beings as just provisional beings, intellectually – well, someone can come and chop your neck, and you say, “Okay, you’re a provisional being.”
 It’s ridiculous! *[Laughter.]*

 Don’t you think so?

 **Person**: Oh yes! *[Laughter.]*

 **Katagiri**: So, provisional being, in a different term, that means eternal possibility.
-Provisional being means we don’t know tomorrow, even a few minutes [from now].
+Provisional being means we don’t know tomorrow, even a few minutes from now.
 We don’t know our life after going out of this [zendo](glossary#zendo), because we are provisional beings.
 When you are sitting here listening to [Buddha](glossary#buddha)’s teaching, this is just a provisional being.
 And then when you go out, this is also provisional being.
 You don’t know.
 That means, possibilities.
 Wonderful possibilities, in which you can animate you, or you can kill you.
 Do you understand?
 Provisional being is not a teaching which creates pessimism.

 **Person**: That’s like taking each moment as it comes [*unintelligible*]?